stella

 What types of trials are currently open

-• Prevention trialsTesting whether new cholesterol drugs, anti-inflammatory medications, or blood pressure treatments prevent heart attacks and strokes in high-risk people.
+• Prevention trialsTesting whether drugs, lifestyle changes, or combinations of both can prevent first or repeat heart attacks and strokes in high-risk people.

 Recently added Cardiovascular Disease trials